snehaheda/payments-library/REST-API/REST-API-Docs/REST_API_Documentation_v2.md

 **API Response Structure**
 --------------------------

-  The result returned by the payment360 REST API is a JSON string with the following parameters:
+  The result returned by the payment360 REST API is a JSON string with the following parameters, which are populated according to requested action and its result:

   * Boolean success
   * String errorMessage